marilius12/taxes/pages/lowest-tax-countries.md

 - [Corporate Income Tax Act (CITA) (BG)](https://www.lex.bg/laws/ldoc/2135540562)
 - [2021 Tax Rates and Social Security Contributions in Bulgaria](https://www.kgmp-legal.com/en/2021-tax-rates-and-social-security-contributions-in-bulgaria/)

-## Non-Domicile Status in Cyprus 🇨🇾
+## Non-domicile status in Cyprus 🇨🇾

 - **60 day rule** for tax residency
   - reside in CY for 60 days or more (in aggregate)